The steps below will show you how to successfully fill in an app listing in iTunes Connect and submit your app for review for the first time.

 - Next, you can fill in the "Description" field.
 The text you enter here will be visible as the app’s description in the App Store.
 Beware; there are some limitations to this field.

 - Next, to the description field, you can see the Keywords, Support URL, and Marketing URL.
 In the "Keywords" field, you can enter the app name and event name as default terms.
-The Support URL is the link to where users can find support for the app, which is DoubleDutch.
-The Marketing URL is the marketing description of the app, also by DoubleDutch.
+The Support URL is the link to where users can find support for the app, which is https://attendeesupport.doubledutch.me.
+The Marketing URL is the marketing description of the app, which is http://doubledutch.me/product/event-app/.

 - The next section is the "Build" section where you can select the app build to attach to this app listing.
-You will have received this build from DoubleDutch.
+This is the re-codesigned IPA you created during the re-codesigning process.

-Click on the '+' sign next to the heading and select your build in the window that pops up.
+Click on the '+' sign next to the heading, under "Build", and select your build in the window that pops up.

-Note: it can sometimes take up to 15 minutes for the + sign to appear after uploading.
+Note: it can take up to 15 minutes for the "+" sign to appear after uploading your app build.

 - Click on 'Save' in the top-right to save your work.